Updated Friday 11th December 2020

 - A register of participants must be retained for every session, this should include a minimum of full name and contact number.
 This is for the purpose of Covid tracing should this be necessary.

 - Consideration should be given to the sharing of equipment.
 If sharing equipment, an equipment quarantining and/or rigorous cleaning process should be in place as per Health and Safety Recommendations and following equipment manufacturers instructions.

-- Clubs may wish to take further measures beyond the current guidelines at their discretion to reduce the spread of covid-19 e.g. maintaining some social distance during active participation, reducing group sizes, running lower risk sessions, etc.
+- Clubs may wish to take further measures beyond the current guidelines at their discretion to reduce the spread of covid-19 e.g. suspending some organised activities for the time being , maintaining some social distance during active participation, reducing group sizes, running lower risk sessions, etc.

 Clubs and coaches are reminded that any coaching of under 18s and adults at risk on a 1:1 basis should be avoided.
 The relaxation of the government guidance on social gatherings now means that group coaching or individual coaching with parent/carer supervision can now take place.
 Clubs and coaches are reminded of the principles of CANI’s safeguarding policy.

 More information is available in our guidance for paddlesport coaches and leaders.